Visual Studio Code Remote Development Extension Pack

 - Take advantage of a Linux based tool-chain right from the comfort of Windows from a full-featured development tool.

 No source code needs to be on your local machine to gain these benefits since Remote Development runs commands and extensions directly on the remote machine.

-This Remote Development extension pack includes three extensions:
+This Remote Development extension pack includes four extensions:

 - Remote - SSH - Work with source code in any location by opening folders on a remote machine/VM using SSH.
 Supports x86_64, ARMv7l (AArch32), and ARMv8l (AArch64) glibc-based Linux, Windows 10/Server (1803+), and macOS 10.14+ (Mojave) SSH hosts.

 - Dev Containers - Work with a separate toolchain or container based application by opening any folder mounted into or inside a container.

 - WSL - Get a Linux-powered development experience from the comfort of Windows by opening any folder in the Windows Subsystem for Linux.

 The Remote SSH extension at work:

 Local: See the minimum requirements for VS Code.
 For Windows, Remote - Containers requires Windows 10 Pro/Enterprise or Home 2004+ with WSL2 enabled due to Docker requirements.
 See installation steps for additional details for each extension.